 We employ a dedicated sustainability team who work as an integral part of the festival planning process, developing a sustainability action plan for the festival and ensuring these actions are undertaken on site.

 We know that we cannot tackle climate change alone, and as such we support climate positive initiatives in the broader music industry.
-Reading Festival is part of Vision 2025, contributed to the The Show Must Go On Reports in 2020 and 2015, and has signed up to Music Declares Emergency.
+Rockstar Energy presents Reading Festival is part of Vision 2025, contributed to The Show Must Go On Reports in 2020 and 2015, and has signed up to Music Declares Emergency.

 CLIMATE CHANGE

-Reading Festival is working towards a target of 50% reduction in greenhouse gas (GHG) emissions by 2030.
-This is in line with the Paris Agreement goal of keeping global warming below 1.5 degrees Celsius, which we are still committed to despite the national pledges at COP26 being forecast to exceed this level of warming.
+Rockstar Energy presents Reading Festival has set annual emission reduction targets to work towards Live Nation’s global target of 50% reduction in greenhouse gas (GHG) emissions by 2030.
+This is in line with the Paris Agreement goal of keeping global warming below 1.5 degrees Celsius, which we are still committed to despite the national pledges at COPbeing forecast to exceed this level of warming.
 We will review our progress annually in step with a science-based approach.

 We support Reading Borough Council’s Climate Emergency Strategy 2020-2025 and will work in partnership to help reach their goal of achieving net zero carbon emissions and climate change resilience in Reading by 2030.